sveco/cfeed/README.md

-ArticleTextLinkLabel        | Label for article url in article header | "Link: ", ArticleTextPublishDateLabel | Label for publish date in article header | "Date: ", PromptMarkAll               | Prompt to confirm to mark all article in feed as read | "Mark all articles as read [Y/n]:", PromptPurge                 | Propmt to confirm purging of articles marked for deletion | "Purge deleted articles?
-[Y/n]:", PromptAnswerYes             | Enter this letter for prompt to return true | "Y"
+ArticleTextLinkLabel        | Label for article url in article header | "Link: ", ArticleTextPublishDateLabel | Label for publish date in article header | "Date: ", PromptMarkAll               | Prompt to confirm to mark all article in feed as read | "Mark all articles as read [Y/n]:", PromptPurge                 | Prompt to confirm purging of articles marked for deletion | "Purge deleted articles?
+[Y/n]:", PromptAnswerYes             | Option to display in place of "Yes" option | "Yes", PromptAnswerNo              | Option to display in place of "No" option | "No"

 Replacement strings for *ApplicationTitleFormat*: